 Toshiyasu Morita: Doom 32X was supposed to have been a three month port that wound up taking about eight months, I think.
 I was originally dragged into the project to do the sound driver.
 After the sound driver was done, I realized the GCC compiler supplied by Hitachi had serious bugs, so I wound up helping Jonathan Flamm find all the bugs.
 The running joke at the time was that I was an unpaid employee of Cygnus Support (the compiler vendor) because I was spending all of my time on compiler problems.

 Sega-16: The 32X has been much-maligned for its sound.
 Was the hardware truly as bad as it was made out to be, or could it have proven its power if given a chance?

 Toshiyasu Morita: The sound hardware wasn’t that bad, in my honest opinion.
-It acquired a bad reputation due to Doom 32X, and the reason Doom had bad-quality sound is because it had a lot of digitized sound on it, and in order to make it fit on a cartridge, we had to use some very lossy compression.
+It acquired a bad reputation due to Doom 32X, and the reason Doom had bad quality sound is because it had a lot of digitized sound on it, and in order to make it fit on a cartridge, we had to use some very lousy compression.
 I can blame Jesse Taylor for the compression.

 There were some later games which had pretty good sound, such as Tempo and Shadow Squadron, if I remember correctly.

 Sega-16: Former SOA president Tom Kalinske told us that the 32X was a “stop-gap measure,” and former Sega Technical Institute graphic artist Chris Senn said it was “a band-aid designed to eventually fall off.”
 Do you agree with them?